CHANGE

 The first CHANGE stage changes the string 8 to 9.
 The second stage results in an error message because 383393 is processed as a columnrange operand rather than a delimited string.
 The error message is issued because fromstring and tostring are missing and they are required operands.

-CHANGE can also be used to delete words.
+4. CHANGE can also be used to delete words.
 By specifying a NULL tostring; for instance '//', CHANGE will effectively delete the word specified by fromstring.
-See the following ooRexx example: deleting words.
+See the following example:

 Examples

-The following examples of the CHANGE command use the ANYCASE operand and the rules that apply for preserving the case of letters.
+The following examples of the CHANGE stage command use the ANYCASE keyword and the rules that apply for preserving the case of letters.

 output: